Thinking about contributing to a registered retirement savings plans (RRSP) before the annual deadline hits?

 You can put up to 18% of your previous year’s earned income in your RRSP.
 That’s up to a maximum amount set annually.
 You can also carry forward room from previous years.
 (Your notice of assessment from the CRA spells all of this out in dollars and cents.)

-That sounds like a lot of leeway, but Steele still sees people go over the line occasionally.
+That sounds like a lot of leeway, people go over the line occasionally.
 Company pension plans or deferred profit-sharing plans (DPSPs) are usually the culprit.

 It’s also important to note that you can over-contribute a lifetime total of $2,000 without penalty.
-The CRA allows the $2,000 as a buffer against possible errors like ones from a pension adjustment.
+The CRA allows this as a buffer against possible errors like ones from a pension adjustment.

 4. Spending (instead of investing) the tax refund